Climate Smart Commitment: 2025 Portfolio Annual Report

 $1.1 Million Invested in 13 Organizations to Help Fight Climate Change

 Climate change and hunger are inexorably linked.
 The poorest people in the poorest countries are hit the hardest.
 Roughly half of the world’s population (4 billion out of 8 billion people) is made up of smallholder farmers and their families, and in their desperation to grow enough food to survive — and have some left over for the market — their farming practices contribute substantially to climate change.
-But with climate-smart technology and training, these hardworking farmers can grow more food to escape extreme poverty while substantially reducing their contribution to climate damage.
+But with climate-smart technology and training, these hard-working farmers can grow more food to escape extreme poverty while substantially reducing their contribution to climate damage.
 Plus, because these programs provide farmers with the tools to be more productive, they help create financially independent small businesses.
+Plus, we creatively mitigate the carbon our travelers create while flying to Europe and back.
 To us, that’s a win-win-win.

 Happy climate-smart travels,